Upcoming and Past ngVLA-Related Events

 This second ngVLA AAS workshop continued the community discussion on various concepts for a next generation Very Large Array (ngVLA).
 The session was split between science presentations and discussion of high-level technical issues, while also allowing for substantial open discussion time.

 Workshop • December 8th - 9th, 2015 • Socorro, NM • 8:00 AM

-This second ngVLA technical workshop was broadly patterned after the first, additionally addressed a number of key topics by holding sessions focussed on: Operation concepts, Computer architectures, Time and frequency distrubiton, and Data transmission.
+This second ngVLA technical workshop was broadly patterned after the first.
+It additionally addressed a number of key topics by holding sessions focused on operation concepts, computer architectures, time and frequency distribution, and data transmission.

 2015 Inaugural ngVLA Technical Workshop